Student Onboarding and Ongoing Education

 - Presentations to and discussions with the College’s student clubs/organization (ex.
 Purchase Student Government Association, Inc., – PSGA, WPSR - College’s radio station, Purchase Phoenix – College’s newspaper) on the topics of Interpersonal Violence and Sexual Assault

 - Posters, bulletin boards, and other targeted print and email materials.
 The LBI program prepares and distributes posters advertising the educational plays and programs.
-The Office of Community Engagement in collaboration with the Counseling Center created flyers for students that listed available Counseling Center services and resources.
+The Office of Residential and Student Life in collaboration with the Counseling Center created flyers for students that listed available Counseling Center services and resources.
 The flyer was posted in the residence halls and throughout other buildings on campus.